Sunday, June 01, 2008 - Rest Day in Berkeley, CA

 An amazing plant in the tropical section...

-although we were glad it wasn't flowering because the flowers' smell is how it got its name (corpse flower)
+although we were glad it wasn't flowering because the flowers' smell is

 A cacao tree with one little pod